cruizba/can-you-handle-it-redis/README.md

 I've written this just to check redis faultolerance while starting and removing servers from a redis cluster.

-> Note: This can polute your redis cluster, so use it with caution.
+> Note: This can polute your redis cluster, so don't use it in real production.